PROS / This cloud storage provider is easy to use. You can quickly create public links to your files you want to share and keep your files organized.

-While its overall feature set is rather unimpressive, ADrive does possess one unique, standout feature: its Zoho Editor.
+ADrive does possess one unique standout feature: its Zoho Editor.
 When accessing your stored files through the ADrive web interface, there's no need to download files in order to edit them.
 The integrated editor allows you to make changes to documents directly in the interface.
-This alone makes the online storage service a great option if you plan on storing mostly text documents and may be accessing those documents from various computers.
+This alone makes the online storage service a great option if you plan on storing mostly text documents and accessing those documents from various computers.

-Another standout area for ADrive is security.
-Like most of the online storage services we reviewed, this one places the utmost importance on security, ensuring your files are protected both during transit and while at rest.
-All file transfers are SSL-encrypted and your account is password protected to prevent unauthorized access.
+Like all of the online storage services we reviewed, all file transfers are SSL-encrypted and your account is password-protected to prevent unauthorized access.
 One of the most reassuring security features this service employs is geographical redundancy.
 This means the online storage service stores several copies of your data in different places.
-If something were to physically damage an ADrive facility, such as a natural disaster, your data would still be accessible on one of their servers in a different location.
+If something were to physically damage an ADrive facility, such as a natural disaster, your data would still be accessible on a server in a different location.

-ADrive's simplified usability is appreciated considering its limited support options.
+ADrive's simplified usability is appreciated, considering its limited support options.
 The company provides technical assistance via email, but not by telephone.
 It also has only a handful of online resources, including FAQs and community forums.
-Regarding the latter, you have to create a username before you're even allowed to view the forums, something we find irritating and completely unnecessary.
+Regarding the latter, you have to create a username before you're even allowed to view the forums.